daniel-vera-g/flutter-peer/README.md

 ## Getting Started

-1. Downloads the app
+1. Download the app
-2. With your email or Google account
+2. Login with your E-mail or Google account
-3. Add projects and see projects of other people
+3. Add projects and see projects of other developers